 Domestic biodigesters provide a way for households with livestock to reduce their dependence on polluting firewood and expensive fossil fuels.
 Cooking on biogas is fast and smokeless, improving family health, especially among women and children.
 Leftover slurry from the biogas process is an excellent organic fertilizer that improves crop yields – and having more vegetables to sell, provides families with extra income.

 By sourcing timber from primary rainforests the timber trade has significantly depleted tropical rainforests.
-CO2OL Tropical Mix is introducing sustainable timber production while reforesting degraded pastureland with a mix of native tree species and teak.
-The resulting forests offer a natural habitat for native animals and plants, protects and enriches the soil, save and filter water and contribute to the mitigation of climate change.
+This project introduces sustainable timber production while reforesting degraded pastureland with a mix of native tree species and teak.
+The resulting forests offer a natural habitat for native animals and plants, protects and enriches the soil, saves and filter water and contribute to the mitigation of climate change.

 Clean Water Programme

-In Laos, over 80% of households must boil their water to make it safe for their familes to drink.
+In Laos, over 80% of homes must boil their water to make it safe for families to drink.
 But with a water filter at home, they can produce their own safe water every day.
-Plus, the filters do more than just fend off thirst and illness.
-Without the need for boiling water, families are able to buy or collect less wood and fossil fuels, reducing smoke in the kitchen, and protecting Laos’ beautiful forests from further deforestation.
+Plus, without the need for boiling water, families are able to buy or collect less wood and fossil fuels.
+In turn reducing smoke in the kitchen, and protecting Laos’ beautiful forests from further deforestation.